Druffl3/XFAzureMapTrials/README.md

 # XFAzureMapTrials
-Use Azure Maps SDK with Xamarin.Forms
+Use Azure Maps REST APIs with Xamarin.Forms